jovian-explorer/exo_k/README.md

 It enables you to:

 * Interpolate efficiently and easily in correlated-k and cross section tables.
-* Convert easily correlated-k and cross section tables from one format to another (pickle, hdf5, LMDZ GCM format).
+* Convert easily correlated-k and cross section tables from one format to another (pickle, hdf5, LMDZ GCM, Nemesis, PetitCode, TauREx, etc.).
 * Adapt precomputed correlated-k tables to your needs by changing:

   * the resolution and quadrature (g) grid,
   * the pressure/temperature grid.
 * Create tables for a mix of gases using tables for individual gases.
-* Create your own tables from high resolution spectra.
+* Create your own tables from high-resolution spectra (for example from K-spectrum, Helios-K, etc.).
-* Use you data in an integrated radiative transfer framework to simulate planetary atmospheres.
+* Use your data in an integrated radiative transfer framework to simulate planetary atmospheres.

-On this website, you'll find a 'Getting Started' section that will show you how to do all that.
+In this repository, you'll find a [tutorial jupyter notebook](tutorial-exo_k.ipynb) that will show you how to do all that with concrete examples that you can run on your own machine.
+Many important concepts and options are presented along the way.
-You'll also find all the references to the various classes and methods.
-This documentation is searchable with the search bar in the top left corner.

 Enjoy!